ImageFlow / stock.adobe.com

 3. Sitting.
 All.
 Day.
 Long.

 It’s been said that “Sitting is the new smoking.”
 The sedentary lifestyle, especially at work, is one that many of us know well.
-Our Head Buff, Joe, in addition to trying a Pomodoro schedule, works from a standing desk.
+Our founder, Joe, in addition to trying a Pomodoro schedule, works from a standing desk.
 He’s not the only one.
 A lot of other people are sharing the standing desk gospel.
 There are plenty of really expensive options, but you can also make your own standing desk by placing a box or a short ironing board on top of a desk, table, or couch to bring your computer up to standing height.

-The benefits of this are that you can avoid ruining your posture and also shift your weight easier to avoid sore spots.
+The benefits of this are that you can avoid ruining your posture and also shift your weight more easily to avoid sore spots.
 So, don’t let the cost of a standing desk deter you.
 Give it a try for a couple of hours each day and then try to work your way up to working an entire day (or more) each week from a standing position.

 Tip 3: Make an inexpensive standing desk with a short ironing board on top of a table or desk.